 Listed below are ten questions you should ask a contractor before you sign a contract.
 Getting everything out in the open before the project begins will save you from any surprises down the road.

-- Do they have any experience in handling home renovations?
+Do they have any experience in handling home renovations?

-Every contracting business needs their first client in order to take off but you do not want to hand over the home renovations to someone who has just entered the market.
+Every contracting business needs its first client in order to take off but you do not want to hand over the home renovations to someone who has just entered the market.
 This is a basic question and it is very necessary to know about the previous projects they have handled and how long have they been in the business.

-- Do they have all the necessary licenses and can they provide proof of their insurance?
+Do they have all the necessary licenses and can they provide proof of their insurance?

 The contractor you hire should have general liability insurance that protects not only your home from any damage due to their negligence but also protects the employees of the company working on your property.
-Even if contractor looks like a man you can trust, ask to see the original insurance certificate and check the expiration date printed on it.
+Even if the contractor looks like a person you can trust, ask to see the original insurance certificate and check the expiration date printed on it.
 You can also verify the information from the insurance issuing authority just to be safe.

-- Are they insured for worker’s compensation?
+Are they insured for worker’s compensation?

 Worker’s compensation insurance protects the employer in the event an employee is injured while working on the plant site.
-Get a contractor with the complete insurance so they do not hold you responsible for paying the medical bills.
+Get a contractor with complete insurance so they do not hold you responsible for paying the medical bills.

-- Will they provide a list of their previous clients?
+Will they provide a list of their previous clients?

-- When can you expect your home renovation project to be completed?
+When can you expect your home renovation project to be completed?
 Can a detailed schedule be provided?

-You have the right to demand a specific schedule with details of each step in the home renovations process.
+You have the right to request a specific schedule with details of each step in the home renovations process.
 Unexpected events can delay the process but an experienced contractor should have the ability to give clients a realistic deadline for the project completion.

 The schedule however, includes more than just the starting and ending date of the project.
 The contractor is responsible for preparing a complete schedule with tasks and milestones outlined.
 This will provide the complete picture and you will know how much of the project is completed at each stage.
 The schedule also keeps the team in check and helps them check off the items on a checklist.
-A good contractor prepares a new schedule everyday so that not a single second is wasted in confusion.
+A good contractor prepares a new schedule every day so that not a single second is wasted in confusion.

-You must also keep in mind that it is likely the project will take longer than planned.
+You must also keep in mind that it is likely that the project will take longer than planned.
 Ask the contractor beforehand if they have any jobs planned after completion to make sure they are not in a hurry to finish off your home renovation.

-- Are they going to provide clean up services as well?
+Are they going to provide clean-up services as well?

-- What are the terms of payment?
+What are the terms of payment?

 The terms of payment are different for every contracting business.
 Some will require you to pay the entire cost upfront while others only require a certain percentage of the total cost to get started.

-- Do you need to provide the materials?
+Do you need to provide the materials?

 Contractors often get discounts on raw materials that the personal buyer is not eligible for.
 Ask the contractor if the material costs are included in the price they quote.

-- Does the contract include after sales services as well?
+Does the contract include after-sales services as well?

 A project does not end as soon as the crew packs up.
-The contractor has a checklist they consult before the team can sign-off.
-There should also be some procedures specified for when the client is not completely satisfied with the end-results.
+The contractor has a checklist they consult before the team can sign off.
+There should also be some procedures specified for when the client is not completely satisfied with the end results.

 What will be the preferred mode of communication between you and the contractor?

 You will want periodic updates from the contractor about the home renovation process.
 Select a medium of communication beforehand so they know where they can reach you.
-Also decide on how often you want to receive updates on the project.
+Also, decide on how often you want to receive updates on the project.